Seirdy/seirdy.one/content/privacy.md

 This is the information that [Nginx](https://nginx.org/) logs according to the default configurations in many operating systems.

-None of the Web content I serve contains cookies or scripts, or collects any information not described by this Privacy Policy
+None of the Web content I serve contains cookies or scripts, or collects any information not described by this Privacy Policy.

 ### Gemini server logs